Click on the pictures below to enlarge them.

 Mary is a figurative painter and is inspired by anything "living" - be it a musician in the street, a galloping horse on the beach, or a loosely arranged bunch of flowers.

 Mary's work has been exhibited by The Royal Institute of Painters in Watercolours, The Society of Women Artists and The Royal Institute of Painters in Oils - all in the Mall Galleries, London.
-In 2014 she published a book "Drawn to Southwold" showing her work which is available from a number of outlets in Southwold or directly from Mary.
+In 2014 she published a book "Drawn to Southwold" showing her work.

 Telephone: 07760 178195